-Action plans should not be seen as a separate initiative but should be incorporated into the business planning process and included and linked to service plans on Covalent.
+Action plans should not be seen as a separate initiative but should be incorporated into the business planning process and included and linked to service plans on Pentana.
 The plans should be appropriate to the level of risk identified.

-When prioritising risks, those located in the top right hand side box of the risk profile are the priority risks to be managed.
+When prioritising risks, those located in the upper right of the risk profile are the priority risks to be managed.
 The risk scores can then guide the next level of priorities.